 Early Stage Eczema Symptoms

-Eczema is a term that describes numerous inflammatory skin conditions that cause redness, inflammation, itchiness, and dryness.
-To mention a few types of eczema, there is atopic dermatitis, contact dermatitis, and dyshydrotic eczema.
+Eczema is a term for numerous inflammatory skin conditions that cause redness, inflammation, itchiness, and dryness.
+To name a few types of eczema, there are atopic dermatitis, contact dermatitis, and dyshidrotic eczema.
 Though people of all ages can suffer from eczema, it’s very common in babies and young children.

 The most general symptoms of eczema include: